k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 1. It taps into your programming mindset and aligns with the technical, structured workflow that you know and use everywhere else.
 2. If a change occurs, it is localized to that line (i.e., no wrapping) which means the diff is incredibly easy to read.
-3. Long sentences run over 80 columns which means you’re probably ranting or meandering.
+3. Long sentences run over 80 columns, which means you’re probably ranting or meandering.
    Technical documents are not novels; they should be concise and to the point.
    Of course, some sentences are going to be over 80 characters, but if you’re pushing 100 characters, consider revising.
    In other words, be judicious.